- Environment & Conservation

 - Contact a professional painter or contractor if you are unfamiliar with painting out graffiti or if your property has unique characteristics.

-- Contact your local business association for advice- look under Business Associations in the yellow pages for listings.
+- Contact your local business association for advice- Use a search engine to look up Business Associations for listings.
 The City of Seattle has worked with many business groups in the city to combat graffiti, including the Chinatown-International District Association, the University District Chamber of Commerce, the Metropolitan Improvement District, the Pioneer Square Business Improvement Area, the Broadway Business Improvement Area, and the West Seattle Junction Association.

 Paint it Out Brochure (pdf)